Nominations Open Spring 2024

 Nominations Open Spring 2024 - Have someone in mind now?
 Submit here to get notified when nominations open.

 Nominee holds a PhD or other doctoral degree in a science, technology, engineering, or mathematics (STEM) research field, has a minimum of ten years of experience as a principal investigator, and is 45 years of age or older.
 Must be engaged in research and educational activities at the national level including, but not limited to active funded research projects or funded STEM-based education initiatives.
-The Distinguished Scientist will be recognized during the 2021 National Diversity in STEM Conference.
+The Distinguished Scientist will be recognized during the National Diversity in STEM Conference held annually in October.

 The Distinguished Mentor is selected from among the top candidates submitted in all the outstanding mentor categories listed below.
-The Distinguished Mentor will be recognized during the 2021 National Diversity in STEM Conference.
+The Distinguished Mentor will be recognized during the National Diversity in STEM Conference held annually in October.
 Outstanding Mentors will receive digital and multimedia (web, email, social media) recognition by SACNAS.
 Nominees have a sustained record of at least ten years of participating in educational and/or community outreach activities.

 "This recognition is most significant of my career because it originates from my students and only they can say whether I was their mentor or not."